khoogheem/TTMonitorOut/README.md

 =================

 Push a view to the External Display of the iPhone/iPad.
 This is based on multiple samples found but I didn't find as flexable.
 Currently this will push the view to the best available display.
-Works well with Airplay as well.
+Works well with Video Mirror with AppleTV as well.

 Usage
 -----